antonio081014/ABatteryView/README.md

-# Android-ABatteryView
+# ABatteryView

-An Android costomized View to display battery level with charging status.
+An iOS and Android costomized View to display battery level with charging status.